 Most insurance plans will cover this type of addiction treatment.
 The effectiveness of the MAT program has allowed many health care providers to cover this type of treatment service.
 Currently, over 16 insurance providers have committed to supporting patients going through MAT programs.

 Many addiction treatment centers within our Rehab Directory offer Medially Assisted Treatment.
 If you're looking to participate in a MAT program, there are many options within our directory.
-You can browse participating rehab centers by clicking here.
+You can browse rehab centers by clicking Find A Rehab above.